 Can You Clean Them?

 After use the pod cups have moist grounds in them and they don’t empty out easily.
-Sometimes I will let one of them set up for a day and when they dry out, they are easy to empty.
+Sometimes I will let one of them set up for a day in a sunny window and when they dry out, they are easy to empty.
 Of course it helps if you’ve got a good number of these too.

 I don’t use soap, it’s not necessary, the natural oils from coffee are good to keep along the inside.
 If they are badly stained, you can run them through the dishwasher, just be sure to put them in the loading basket for silverware.
 I find that a thorough rinse is all that’s necessary.
 A little white vinegar may help too.